 Premium Option: Wahoo KICKR Snap Gen 2 (2017)

 Far and away the most popular wheel-on smart trainer on the market, Wahoo’s KICKR Snap is the premium choice for anyone seeking the budget-friendly, keep-your-bike-intact benefits of a wheel-on trainer setup.
 The Snap used to be priced at $599, making it one of the most expensive wheel-on trainers available.
-But Wahoo lowered the price in July 2019, making it very difficult to recommend any other wheel-on trainer unless a rider is looking for the very lowest price option (see the Tacx Flow below).
+But Wahoo lowered the price in July 2019, then again in late 2022 to match the market price of other popular wheel-on trainers.

-The Snap has a large flywheel, giving it one of the best road feels in its class.
+The Snap has a large flywheel, giving it the best road feel in its class.
 Accuracy and max wattage also match or exceed the competition, and Wahoo’s customer support is second to none.
 Of course, it’s compatible with the Climb.
-All of these factors combine to make it difficult to recommend a wheel-on trainer besides the KICKR Snap – the only challenge is that Wahoo has a difficult time keeping them in stock!
+All of these factors combine to make it difficult to recommend a wheel-on trainer besides the KICKR Snap.

 Overall Rating